 Steve: I tend to do better in Science subjects, because [for] the Humanities, it is more free-flow and abstract, and writing is something that is very fluid.
 So […] it’s something that I found myself to struggle with, and not do as well.

 Dominic disparaged his own English caliber by suggesting that he was too slow.
 This self-deprecation is evident from his repeated references to taking up an excessive amount of time — in phrases such as “spend too much time” and “don’t think it’s very productive” — for writing essays in English.
-These responses reflect that smooth, uninterrupted writing that is “weave[d]” in “a better form” — his definition of desirable writing — did not come naturally to him and were not inherent predispositions.
+These responses reflect that smooth, uninterrupted writing that is “weave[d]” in “a better form” — his definition of desirable writing — did not come naturally to him and and was not an inherent predisposition.
 Therefore, it involved more time and preparation effort for him to write like “those who are good.”

 His responses like “if my English [was] better” and if his “thought processes [were] better” already imply that Dominic has downplayed his English proficiency in relation to that of his peers and the demands of the school.
 Again, this illustrates a mismatch, irrespective of how effective my peers thought their English lessons were in bridging this disjuncture between their standards and the demands of the English language examinations.
 The desire to strive towards this “better” standard is itself an internalization and acceptance of the superiority of a version of English in favor of dominant groups.
 While Steve did not compare his English proficiency with his peers, and instead with other subjects, his description of writing as “free-flow”, “fluid” and “abstract” speaks to Dominic’s need to “weave” thoughts into a “better form”, quite like Steve’s coherent “structure”.
 Again, these phrases pinpoint an underlying, hegemonic standard — an expectation of a particular writing structure that all my peers implicitly agree upon — underscoring the apparent universality of what writing “well” entails.